-We have examined the Office of the Supervisor of Elections' of Franklin County, Florida's (hereinafter referred to as the "Supervisor of Elections") compliance with Florida Statute 218.415 in regards to investments for the year ended September 30, 2020.
+We have examined the Franklin County Supervisor of Elections' (the Office) compliance with Section 218.415, Florida Statutes, Local Government Investment Policies, for the year ended September 30, 2021.

-Management is responsible for the Supervisor of Elections' compliance with those requirements.
-Our responsibility is to express an opinion on the Supervisor of Elections' compliance based on our examination.
+Management is responsible for the Office's compliance with those requirements.
+Our responsibility is to express an opinion on the Office's compliance based on our examination.